KaraniAbdellah/Born2beRoot/README.md

 	letters, and no more than 3 identical characters in a row.</li>
 </ul>

-<p><b>NOTE: This password policy will affect the user you use to connect via ssh.
+<p><b>NOTE:</b> This password policy will affect the user you use to connect via ssh.
-That’s why we should create a new user in machine B.</b></p>
+That’s why we should create a new user in machine B.</p>

 <p><b>Setup the Password Policy:</b></p>